flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 I choose the scope of my focus by navigating the item hierarchy.
 No matter on what level I am, I always edit the center list, while context is to the left and details are to the right:
 <img src="/blog-images/software-development/flowlist/clean_interface.png" style="margin-bottom:-20px;max-width:638px">
 There's nothing else that could distract.
 The interface is super clean.
-No menus, buttons, bars, alerts, popups or such clutter.
+No menus, buttons, bars, alerts, popups and such clutter.

 Also, Flowlist animates all navigation and editing.
-So my eyes easily keep track of where I am and how my items and their overall structure change.
+So my eyes easily keep track of where I am and how the items and their overall structure change.

 ### 2.4.
 Window Management For Deep Concentration